 Human foods to avoid for cats and dogs

-There are a many human foods you should not feed to cats and dogs as they can get sick or even die.
+There are many human foods you should not feed to cats and dogs as they can get sick or even die.

 Alcohol